 Please contact firstname.lastname@example.org for more information on Legislative Pages.

 Information Officers (Bilingual) / Agent d’information (Bilingue): Information Officers welcome visitors to the Saskatchewan Legislative Building and provide information on a wide range of political, historical and community-related inquiries.
 On a regularly scheduled basis, they conduct factual, informative and historical tours of the Legislative Building in either English or French.
-Information officers also perform a variety of general office duties, assist with official ceremonies at the Legislative Building and actively participate in projects initiated through the Visitor Services Branch.
+Information officers also perform a variety of general office duties, assist with official ceremonies at the Legislative Building and actively participate in projects initiated through the Parliamentary Education and Heritage branch.